fcalabri/bmwg-ai-fabric-terminology/draft-calabria-bmwg-ai-fabric-terminology.md

 This document is a companion to {{?I-D.calabria-bmwg-ai-fabric-training-bench}}
 and {{?I-D.calabria-bmwg-ai-fabric-inference-bench}}.
 Those documents SHOULD NOT be applied without first consulting the terminology defined herein.
-Where definitions herein overlap with RFC 1242 or RFC 8238, the AI fabric context definition in this document takes precedence.
+Where definitions herein overlap with RFC 1242 or RFC 8238, this document provides AI fabric context extensions and refinements;
+the foundational definitions in those RFCs remain authoritative for general network benchmarking.

 --- middle